AdguardTeam/KnowledgeBaseDNS/docs/general/dns-providers.md

 ### Ali DNS

 [Ali DNS](https://alidns.com/) is a free recursive DNS service that committed to providing fast, stable and secure DNS resolution for the majority of Internet users.
-It include AliGuard facility to protect users from various attacks and threats.
+It includes AliGuard facility to protect users from various attacks and threats.

 | Protocol       | Address                                            |                |
 |----------------|----------------------------------------------------|----------------|